 - Long-term disability: Employees who work at least 30 hours per week are automatically enrolled in FCSIC’s long-term disability insurance, at no cost to them, on the first day of active employment.

 - Long-term care: Federal employees and retirees may purchase Federal long-term care insurance for themselves and qualified family members.
+They can apply for long-term care insurance even if they do not enroll in the FEHB program.

 - Short-term disability: The Federal Employees’ Compensation Act provides compensation benefits to civilian employees of the United States for disability due to personal injury sustained while in the performance of duty.
 The act also provides for compensation for employment-related disease.